eslint/rfcs/designs/2022-docs-information-architecture-update/README.md

 - [RENAME SECTION] Use ESLint in Your Project
   - Rename of current section User Guide
-- [EXPOSE IN IA] Use ESLint in Your Project landing page
+- [NO CHANGE] Use ESLint in Your Project landing page
   - Current page: [User Guide landing page](https://eslint.org/docs/latest/user-guide/)
-  - Make accessible by clicking "Use ESLint in Your Project" in the side table of contents.
-Currently can only navigate to this page by accessing the URL.
+  - Hidden in sidebar
 - [NO CHANGE] Getting Started
   - Current page: [Getting Started](https://eslint.org/docs/latest/user-guide/getting-started)
   - NOTE: I think there’s further work that can be done to improve the getting started experience, but do not want to touch the subject as part of the information architecture changes project.
 Investigate further in **Phase 3: “Use ESLint in Your Project” documentation update** of the documentation update project.